Tag

 Yet another best Nintendo DS emulator on our list is Fast DS Emulator.
 It was formerly known as NDS Emulator and is one of the more recent additions to the market.
 It supports all of the fundamental components, such as external controller compatibility, save states, load states, and programmable on-screen gamepads, among other things.
 In terms of compatibility, the emulator worked perfectly with the titles that we put it through its paces, although we only put around a half dozen games through it.

-The lower rating on Google Play is primarily the result of some bugs and other concerns.
+The lower rating on Play is primarily the result of some bugs and other concerns.
 On the other hand, this is one of the few DS emulators that is currently undergoing active development, so we hope that the creator can iron out those kinks.

 Download Now